Aviation Building

 The Aviation Building with a WSR-57 radar antenna on top.

-The Aviation Building, also known as the Fritz Hotel, was a building located in Miami, Florida, United States.
+The Aviation Building, also known as the Fritz Hotel, was a building located in unincorporated Dade County, Florida, United States.
 The building stood from 1927 to the mid-1970s when it was torn down and replaced.
 The address of the building was 3240 NW 27th Avenue which was 16 blocks east of the east end of runway 9/27 at Miami International Airport.
 The building was used for a number of purposes, none of which was a hotel.

 History

 Construction

 Construction for the Fritz Hotel began in 1925 by M.R.
 Harrison Construction Company.
 By 1927 three quarters of the construction was completed, but halted due to the Great Depression.
 The unfinished building was never used as a hotel.
 The building served many other purposes throughout its 50-year history as the owners repurposed the hotel's shell.
 After being unoccupied for 10 years, the building was rented out to small businesses.
 The owners would complete various building components in accordance with various manufacturers' specifications.